Mr-Ye-Cao/SharpLocker/README.md

 * The user wouldn't know the protocol.

 # Clock Mechanism
+* After the user inputs the encrypted password, P; the first digit P(0)={0,1,2,3,4,5,6,7,8,9}.
+H=P(0)+1 is equal to amount of hour that user bought.
+* A clock program will then run and start counting down H hours.
+* After H hours, the computer will automatically exit all the programs except the lock program and go into the previous lock program.
+* Repeat the previous process.

 ## What SharpLocker is
 * A .NET application that is supposed to be run in memory on a target device